 Parent support has a very literal meaning at McGuffey.
-Tuition costs are kept relatively low partially because parents do some of the work we’d pay others to do.
+Tuition costs are kept relatively low partially because parents do some of the work we’ would pay others to do.
 In a sense, parents are paying themselves to do many of the task required in order to maintain a quality school environment.
 The primary purpose of the program and the deciding factor of whether a job qualifies for the program is that it accomplishes a task we would otherwise have to pay for.
 By supporting the school in this manner, parents also directly impact their child’s experience and get to know a little bit more about the school.

 Families are responsible for a total of 30 hours per year; families whose children attend part-time have prorated hours.
 You can find opportunities for Family Hours in blog postings, emails, and on our Family Work Hours Opportunities and Sign Up Google Doc.

 What kind of work qualifies as Family Hours?